RyanW124/Table-Tennis-Deep-Learning/README.md

 For each shot, 12 frames that span across the second before the shot is used.
 Since the data is sequential, an LSTM was chosen for classifying the data.

+## Limitations
+* Only predicts the right-handed players on the right or left-handed players on the left
+* Does not predict shots that misses the table
+* Camera must be fixed during the video